Your Guide to Planning, Planting and Growing Peonies

 When you compare two peony plants side by side, it’s easy to see differences in quality.
 Longfield Gardens supplies grade #1 peonies, as shown at far left.
 A grade #2 peony is shown at right.
 It takes less time for the larger root to develop into a strong plant that produces lots of flowers.

-SOIL: Most plants, including peonies, grow best in loose, fertile, well-drained soil.
-You can improve the quality of your soil by adding compost and an all-purpose fertilizer at planting time.
+Soil: Most plants, including peonies, grow best in loose, fertile, well drained soil.
+You can improve the quality of your soil by adding compost and an all purpose fertilizer at planting time.
 Avoid planting in areas where the soil is soggy or compacted.

 To ensure an abundant display of flowers, peonies should be grown in full sun.
 Though some varieties will tolerate partial shade, less light usually means fewer flowers.

 All peonies flower in early summer, but the exact bloom time varies by cultivar.
 If you plant a combination of early, mid and late season bloomers, you can extend the peony season to a month or more.
-Peonies are ideal companions for other early summer perennials such as iris, alliums, and roses.
-Their foliage stays attractive all season long, which keeps borders looking full and provides a lush backdrop for other flowers.
+Peonies are ideal companions for other early summer perennials such as iris, alliums and roses.
+The foliage keeps borders looking full and provides a lush backdrop for other flowers.

 Fertilize peonies in the spring when the stems are about 6" tall.
-Sprinkle about a half cup of all-purpose granular fertilizer around the base of the plant.
+Sprinkle about a half cup of all-purpose granular fertilizer around the base of each plant.
 Pull any mulch or other debris away from the crown of the plant to keep the eyes from getting buried too deeply.